Ocean-Moist/rohblog/content/blog/Bring-Crypto-Back-to_Currency.md

 A control loop that tracks inflation could use the described method of modulating block difficulty/network fees to influence current inflation and track the inflation target.

-## Plans

-I am going to attempt to make this and call it [rho](https://en.wikipedia.org/wiki/Greeks_%28finance%29#Rho)curr (rho, greek symbol + curr(ency)) (pronounced rocker).
-This has everything to do with rho w.r.t. to derivative pricing nothing to do with the fact that my name is rohan and my [past history of naming things after myself](https://github.com/athenian-robotics/2023-Rohbot).

-I am open to collab and question/comments: [rganapav@purdue.edu](mailto:rganapav@purdue.edu).
+As always, I am open to collab and question/comments: [rganapav@purdue.edu](mailto:rganapav@purdue.edu).